weliem/bluez_inc/README.md

 }
 ```

-In the case of PIN code pairing you will have to provide a PIN code, which you probably need to ask to the user of your application:
+In the case of PIN code pairing you will have to provide a PIN code, which you probably need to ask to the user of your app:

 ```c
 guint32 on_request_passkey(Device *device) {